insightsengineering/sasr/README.md

 To use `sasr`, you need to follow these steps

-1. Configure your SAS server in `sascfg_personal.py` under your working directory.
+1. Configure your SAS server in `sascfg_personal.py` under your working directory or the home directory.
 This is the default file that `sasr` will look at.
+However, you can stillchange that through `options(sascfg = )`, then `sasr` will try to find any name that is avaiable in your specified option.
     1. If you don't know how to create this file, use `sascfg()` to create the file.
 Required arguments include `host` and `sas`.
         1. `sascfg()` only creates ssh based SAS session.
         1. Only password-less ssh connection is supported, e.g. ssh via public keys.